Sharpening the Sword of Wisdom

 Onsite Debate Retreats (Optional)

-Participants will be invited for residential debate retreats at Lam Rim Wales beautiful grounds, removing normal distractions and deepening the practice debate in person.
+Participants will be invited for residential debate retreats at Lam Rim Wales’ beautiful grounds, removing normal distractions and deepening the practice of debate in person.

 This is optional and is not an essential part of the course.